 Using a toothpick to achieve a consistent toe-in

 You can of course try to achieve toe-in by hand, but the result of doing so isn’t accurate enough.
-A much better way of getting consistent correct toe-in result is by putting an object in between the rim and the brake pad.
+A much better way of getting consistent correct toe-in results is by putting an object in between the rim and the brake pad.

-Some use a coin, other use a rubber band, I use a toothpick.
+Some use a coin, others use a rubber band, I use a toothpick.
 A toothpick is the correct width (1mm.), can be easily handled because of its length, and I always have them with me because I use them for many other bicycle maintenance and repair jobs.